Define a continuous integration build for your Node.js app

 On the Triggers tab, enable Continuous integration (CI).
 This tells the system to queue a build whenever someone on your team commits or checks in new code.

 Save, queue, and test the build

 Save and queue the build.
 Once the build is done, click the link to the completed build (for example, Build 1634), click Artifacts, and then click Explore to see the .zip file produced by the build.
-This is the web deploy package that your release definition will consume to deploy your app.
+This is the web deploy package that your release pipeline will consume to deploy your app.

 Continuously deploy (CD) your app

 After you've run the CI build, you're ready to create a continuous deployment (CD) release pipeline so that you can deploy your app to: